 If you have not yet deposited, please visit the Accepted Student tab in MyNewSchool before continuing.

-Invoices for fall 2019 will be available in early July; the tuition due date is August 10.
+Invoices for fall 2020 will be available in the summer; the tuition due date is in August.
+The exact date will be published soon.
 Once your invoice is available, you'll be able to make a payment online.
 These are the steps for making a payment online.

 The New School requires all enrolled students to present a final official transcript before the start of their first semester of classes.
 All final official transcripts must indicate the date of graduation.